-- · Complete all degree requirements within five years of the student's entry into the program - Maintain a B average (3.0 on a 4.0 scale) with no more than two grades of C - Complete the requirements related to assessment of professional competencies in the three areas that are the focus of graduate study at Erikson Institute: knowledge of child development, practice skills, and reflection.
+- Complete all degree requirements within five years of the student's entry into the program - Maintain a B average (3.0 on a 4.0 scale) with no more than two grades of C - Complete the requirements related to assessment of professional competencies in the three areas that are the focus of graduate study at Erikson Institute: knowledge of child development, practice skills, and reflection.

-Course descriptions for the master's degree programs begin on page 23.
+Course descriptions for the master's degree programs begin on page 27.
+Course descriptions for the Master of Social Work program will be included in the M.S.W.
+Handbook.